 It is that time of year- the dreaded test prep season.
-My state isn't even finished writing the test that we will be giving this spring.
 Sigh… I don’t love testing.
 Who does?
 But I have found lots of way to make the test prep a little more fun.
 It’s all about the TASK CARDS!

 For reading, I created a similar type of resource.
 There are task cards that cover all of the major literature and informational text standards.

 My students love to play jeopardy!
 And playing with sets of task cards allows me to customize the game to cover the skills that my students need to review the most.
 I use magnets to attach a pocket chart to my white board.